 Languages › French How to Use the French Conditional Mood Share Flipboard Email Print Bo Zaunders/Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated January 27, 2019 The French conditional (le conditionnel) mood is very similar to the English conditional mood.
 It describes events that are not guaranteed to occur, those that are often dependent on certain conditions.
 While the French conditional mood has a full set of conjugations, the English equivalent is simply the modal verb "would" plus the main verb.
 Le Conditionnel: If...then The French conditional is mainly used in if...then constructs.
 It expresses the idea that if this were to happen, then that would be the result.
 While French uses the word si in the "if" or condition clause, it does not use a term for "then" in the result clause.
 The conditional verb itself is used in the result (then) clause, while only four other tenses are permitted in the si clause: présent, passé composé, imparfait, and plus-que-parfait.
 Il mangerait s'il avait faim: He would eat if he were hungrySi nous étudiions, nous serions plus intelligents: If we studied, (then) we would be smarterIl mangerait avec nous si nous l'invitions: He would eat with us if we invited him Special Cases: Vouloir and Aimer The verb vouloir (to want) is used in the conditional to express a polite request: Je voudrais une pomme: I would like an appleJe voudrais y aller avec vous: I would like to go with you However, you can't say "si vous voudriez" to mean "if you would like," because the French conditional can never be used after si.
 The verb aimer (to like, love) is used to express a polite desire, sometimes one that cannot be fulfilled: J'aimerais bien le voir: I would really like to see itJ'aimerais y aller, mais je dois travailler: I would like to go, but I have to work Conjugating le Conditionnel Conjugating the conditional may be one of the simplest French conjugations you'll encounter.
 There is only one set of endings for all verbs.
 Most of them — even many that are irregular in the present tense — use their infinitives as the root.
 There are only about two dozen stem-changing or irregular verbs that have irregular conditional stems but take the same endings.
 To show you how easy conditional conjugations are, let's take a look at how it applies to different types of verbs.
 We'll use jouer (to play) as our regular -er example, finir (to finish) as our irregular -ir example, and dire (to say) as one exception to the rules.
 Subject Ending Jouer Finir Dire je -ais jouerais finirais dirais tu -ais jouerais finirais dirais il -ait jouerait finirait dirait nous -irons jouerions finirions dirions vous -iez joueriez finiriez diriez ils -aient joueraient finiraient diraient Notice how we had to drop the "e" in dire before adding the conditional endings.
 This is the sort of change you will find in that handful of verbs that do not follow the standard conditional conjugation pattern.
 Other than that, you can see how easy it is to form the conditional from almost any verb, even the irregular ones.
 The Verbs That Don't Follow the Rules So which verbs are you going to have to pay attention to when it comes to the conditional verb mood?
 Dire and other verbs that end in -ire are easy compared to some of the others, a few barely resemble the infinitive form while others take on more subtle changes.
 The following verbs are irregular in the conditional mood.
 Notice how the stems change and that they do not use the infinitive form like the other verbs do.
 There are two rules here: The conditional stem always ends in "r."
 The exact same verbs are irregular in the future tense and use the same stems.
 When conjugating these into the conditional, simply attach the endings noted above according to the subject pronoun in your sentence.
-Infinitive Verb Conditional Stem Similar Verbs acheter achèter- achever, amener, emmener, lever, promener acquérir acquerr- conquérir, s'enquérir appeler appeller- épeler, rappeler, renouveler aller ir- avoir aur- courir courr- concourir, discourir, parcourir devoir devr- envoyer enverr- essayer essaier- balayer, effrayer, payer essuyer essuier- appuyer, ennuyer être ser- faire fer- falloir faudr- jeter jetter- feuilleter, hoqueter, projeter, rejeter nettoyer nettoier employer, noyer, tutoyer, -ayer stem-changing verbs pleuvoir pleuvr- pouvoir pourr- savoir saur- tenir tiendr- maintenir, obtenir, soutenir valoir vaudr- venir viendr- devenir, parvenir, revenir voir verr- revoir vouloir voudr- Continue Reading How Do You Say 'If You Would Like' in French?
-How to Conjugate the Verb "Skier" ("to Ski")?
-Vouloir Is a Very Polite and Important French Verb How to Conjugate the French Verb Finir How to Conjugate Être Learn to Conjugate the French Verb "Nettoyer" Is the French Past Conditional Conditional Perfect?
-Avoir: Conjugation of This Major Irregular French Verb How to Conjugate the Important French Verb Faire Learn How to Conjugate the French Irregular Verb Venir How to Conjugate the Regular French '-re' Verb 'Mordre' ('to Bite') How To Translate Modal Verbs into French "Take" the Conjugations of "Emmener" Seriously, They're Useful To Speak French, You'll Need to Learn How to Conjugate Voir You "Must" Learn How to Conjugate Devoir Learn It and This "Disparaître" Lesson Won't "Disappear"
+Infinitive Verb Conditional Stem Similar Verbs acheter achèter- achever, amener, emmener, lever, promener acquérir acquerr- conquérir, s'enquérir appeler appeller- épeler, rappeler, renouveler aller ir- avoir aur- courir courr- concourir, discourir, parcourir devoir devr- envoyer enverr- essayer essaier- balayer, effrayer, payer essuyer essuier- appuyer, ennuyer être ser- faire fer- falloir faudr- jeter jetter- feuilleter, hoqueter, projeter, rejeter nettoyer nettoier employer, noyer, tutoyer, -ayer stem-changing verbs pleuvoir pleuvr- pouvoir pourr- savoir saur- tenir tiendr- maintenir, obtenir, soutenir valoir vaudr- venir viendr- devenir, parvenir, revenir voir verr- revoir vouloir voudr- Continue Reading Conjugating the Regular French Verb 'Aimer' ('to Like, Love') How Do You Conjugate the French Irregular Verb 'Lire' (to Read)?
+Learning How to Conjugate 'Dire' (to Say) How Do You Say 'If You Would Like' in French?
+How to Conjugate the Irregular French Verb 'Boire' Don't "Conclude" Your French Studies Without Conjugating "Conclure" How Do You Use the French Verb "Vivre" (to Live)?
+To Speak French, You'll Need to Learn How to Conjugate Voir Basic Use of the Future Tense in French How Do I Conjugate the French Imperfect Tense?
+Get the Skinny on Conjugating "Maigrir" (to Lose Weight) in French How Is "Demander" Conjugated, You "Ask"?
+Learn How "Grossir" Is Conjugated in French Learn Simple Conjugations for the French Verb Tenir You "Must" Learn How to Conjugate Devoir How Do You Conjugate "Fuir" (to Flee) in French?